Aidana Alken (Astana, Kazakhstan) – BBA(Hons) in Accounting and Finance (Year 2)

 Emily Li (Hong Kong) – Business Analysis (Year 3)

 I am a third-year Business Analysis student in Hong Kong.
 My major is about statistics and some programming.
 I learned to build some AI and statistic models from my program.
 But not until joining the academy, I learned about the ethics behind it.
 I came across concepts like algorithmic accountability, the right to be forgotten in the NetMission program.
 These are totally new perspectives for me.
 I found the program inspiring and meaningful.
 It makes me realize that someone is doing something to make the Internet a better place.
 Before the training workshop, I just took everything for granted, everything comes to me so naturally.
 I mean, the internet was a friendly place for me.
 Then I read about something like the Dropbox link incident on Instagram.
-And all the sudden, I realized that someone is improving the Internet environment for us.
+And all of a sudden, I realized that someone is improving the Internet environment for us.
 I am amazed by the dedication of that youngster.
 I am not yet sure what I can do for bettering the Internet environment, but I will try my best to raise people’s awareness of it.

 Isuru Nimantha (Colombo, Sri Lanka) – BSc.
 Information Systems (Year 3)

 I am Isuru Nimantha from Colombo Sri Lanka.
 I am 22 years old and I am a 3rd-year student currently studying BSc.
-Information Systems in the University of Colombo School of Computing.
+Information Systems at the University of Colombo School of Computing.
 I am a very friendly and cool person.
 I am a rugby player in my university rugby team.
 I love dancing, traveling and volunteering.
 I am passionating about Access and Empowering to youth generation and bringing the internet alive for everyone who deserves it.
 I had a great opportunity to join with NetMission.Asia and I got to know people from different countries.
 I have learned different aspects of the internet and other relevant things by joining the NetMission academy.
 I would like to work to make a positive influence on social media by the youth.

 Jasmine Ko (Hong Kong) – Bachelor of Arts in Chinese (Year 4)

-This is Jasmine Ko, nature and art enthusiast, who love to live with a passion for life every day.
+This is Jasmine Ko, nature and art enthusiast, who loves to live with a passion for life every day.
 Upholding the academic expertise in language and linguistics, I love to speak and write in daily practice.
-I have the greatest passion for Human Right online, jointly with my previous one on multi-stakeholder participation.
+I have the greatest passion for Human Rights online, jointly with my previous one on multi-stakeholder participation.
 I would like to explore more on the potential of the human aspect of Internet Governance, as I am a humanistic value-driven person and I place my values in the first place.
 I believe there must be a positive role for the Internet on the path we pursue justice.

 This academy provides me a holistic knowledge of diverse aspects of Internet Governance.
 Great appreciation is presented to the organizing committee who put much effort to coordinate between us ambassador and external experts.
 That is precious to spend time interacting with them and solving our inquiry promptly, provided with all-rounded and useful information pack tailoring for each specific learning topic.
 I am ready to explore more by joining the working group and initiating our idea.
 We are starting on social creative media, looking forward to launching innovative games or campaigns, possibly learning channel or podcasting.